 Many manufacturers have looked to the many varieties of cotton to achieve their goals for design and comfort, finding a product whose farming and manufacturing communities are steadfastly devoted to ever-improving standards of environmental sustainability, including life cycle assessments that look at cotton’s sustainability from a cradle-to-grave perspective.

 But there are many who still want to achieve the same goals for fabrics, in terms of color, texture, and other aspects that can only achieved with rayon.
 These manufacturers are eschewing hardwood wood pulp, from sources like pine, for more sustainable options like bamboo.
-Still others are turning to Tencel, a particular brand of rayon taken from fast-growing eucalyptus where far less of each tree is wasted in a process that uses a non-toxic spinning solvent to create the fibers.
+Another alternative is Lyocell, a type of viscose rayon that uses a non-toxic, organic compound instead of caustic soda, which is easier to filter and used in a closed loop production process.

 Today’s consumers are smart and understand the difference between a truly natural fiber versus one that has been chemically transformed from a natural raw material into a cellulosic fiber.
 When people know the truth, they make better decisions.
 As more people discover the truth about viscose rayon, they will see why many are making the switch to cotton – a real natural alternative.